MagdaZny/MagdaZny.github.io/index.md

   FROM university
   WHERE branch = 'Edynburg');
   ```
-  > using subqueries helps us to avoid duplicats
+  using subqueries helps us to avoid duplicates